archivy/archivy/docs/reference/architecture.md

 Since the DataObjs are stored on the filesystem, archivy runs a daemon to check for changes in the files.

-What it does:

-- If you have elasticsearch enabled, whenever you edit a file, it will sync the changes to ES.
+It has a simple function: if you have elasticsearch enabled, whenever you edit a file, it will sync the changes to ES.
-- Say you have a large amount of markdown files, that are obviously not formatted to be used by archivy.
-Moving them into your DataObj dir will cause the daemon to automatically format them so they conform to the archivy format and can be used.

 ## Auth